nickreich/stat-modeling-2015/pages/project.md

 ---

 #### Project Assignment
 For the project you will create, in small groups, a thorough analysis of a particular dataset.
-Each group will be expected to hand in a PDF file containing the data analysis write-up that has been typeset using RMarkdown/knitr.

-Each group will present their project to the class in a ~30-minute presentation.
+The analysis project will have components completed by the group and by each individual student.
+Each group will prepare a formal written report and will present their project to the class in a ~30-minute presentation.
 In this presentation, each group member will have 5 minutes to present his/her topic.
 Additionally, each group will create a 1 page handout (two-sided, if desired) to accompany the group presentation.
 The handout provides an opportunity to summarize key findings, show central figures, and/or provide greater detail or explanation about pieces of the project.

+Each group will be expected to hand in the following items

+1. a PDF file containing the data analysis write-up that has been typeset using RMarkdown/knitr,
+2. a single paper copy of the final report,
+3. a PDF file containing the presentation handout, and
+4. a single paper copy of the presentation handout.

 Choice of a good dataset will be particularly important.
 Each group should consider multiple datasets as possibilities and will need to have their final choice approved by the instructor.